utd-sgdp/SGDP-2023/.github/ISSUE_TEMPLATE/bug_report.md

 ## Screenshots <!--- If applicable, add screenshots to help explain your problem. -->

 ## Desktop <!--- This information is mandatory. -->
- - OS: [e.g. Windows 11]
+ - Operating System:

-## Additional Context
-Add any other context about the problem here.
+## Additional Context <!--- Add any other context about the problem below. -->